 A wallet public key is a string of letters and number that usually begins with "xpub", "ypub", or "zpub".
 It allows generating different wallet addresses without being able to access and withdraw wallet funds.

 For blockchains, such as Bitcoin, for which the public key option is available in the Merchant Panel, you may enter either your wallet address or your wallet public key.
 If you enter the wallet public key, ATLOS will automatically generate different payment addresses for your wallet.
 If you enter your wallet address, ATLOS will use only that wallet address for all user payments.
-Entering a public key is a preferred option.
+Entering a public key is the preferred option.

 If your wallet supports multiple blockchains, each will have a separate public key.
 To find your wallet public key, follow the documentation of your wallet.